Toronto Maple Leafs Playoff Notebook: Kadri returns, Andersen steps up, Johnsson earning trust, Hyman providing spark as Leafs force Game 6

 It’s also difficult to settle the game down, even after you have successfully killed off a penalty – as is what happened in the Bruins second goal.
 There’s a momentum boost there when a team dominates the power play without scoring.
 It’s sort of like running downhill.
 The TD Garden crowd gets fired up and it’s a full-on assault.

 The good news is that Frederik Andersen had easily his best game in months (given the circumstances, we could argue his best game of the season).
 He bailed the team out repeatedly and was swallowing up shots without giving out rebound opportunities.
 A few times, Boston had chances in tight and he was active with his stick knocking pucks away.
-There was also some luck and missed opportunities involved – particularly a Jake DeBrusk chance all alone in front in the final few minutes.
+There was also some luck and missed opportunity involved – particularly a Jake DeBrusk chance all alone in front in the final few minutes.
 But, then again, two of Boston’s goals were a direct result of lucky bounces.

 At the end of the day, the Leafs got the result they needed to force a Game 6.
 In the playoffs, that’s all that really matters.